Fortunatus (book): Czech Republic

 In a Czech version, The Soldier and the Devil, a soldier meets three beggars on his way and gives each a penny.
 Seeing his generosity, God gives him three items: a self-igniting pipe, a knapsack that forces people to enter it with one specific command and the never-emptying purse.
 The soldier was also a skilled cardplayer and wanted to bet with a card-playing princess.
 Ending at a draw, the princess resorts to stealing the items while the soldier is asleep.

 In another Czech variant, The Cuirassier and the Horned Princess, translated by Jeremiah Curtin, twelve soldiers desert their regiment and pass the night in a sorceress's house.
-However, nine of them die during the night for disobeying the sorceress's orders to not open the boxes they received.
-Three of them survive and are allowed to leave the house with their boxes by the sorceress.
+Nine of them die that night for disobeying the sorceress's orders to not open the boxes they received.
+The three survivors are allowed to leave the house with their boxes by the sorceress.
 They soon find a mantle, a cap and the purse.
 The tale was first collected by Benes Method Kulda, with the title O jednom kyrysarovi ("About one cuirassier").

 In a Moravian version, Princezna Tuta s dlouhým nosem ("Princess Tuta with the long nose"), a poor king reveals to his son the secret of his fortune, buried an apple tree, and dies.
 His son soon digs under the tree and finds three chests with three treasures: the purse, a belt that can teleport and a whistle to summon an army.
 He tries to use the objects to impress the princess from a neighbouring kingdom, who steals the items.
 Later the prince tries to kill himself, but finds a pear tree with the nose-enlarging fruits and a stream whose water unmakes the transformation.

 In another Moravian variant, O třech vojácích ("About three soldiers"), a drummer, a soldier and a corporal desert the army and pass the night in a house in the forest.
 Inside the house, the soldiers are greeted by three cursed princesses, who ask the three men to help her break their curse.
 After three nights, the men depart, but not before giving them a sword that can summon an army, a teleporting cloak and the purse.
 Soon after, the men arrive in a city where the princess steals the items from them.
 The soldiers then decide to get new jobs.
 One day, the three find a magic candle that can summon a spirit.
 They use the spirit to retrieve the magic objects and expel the princess and her father and reign in their place.